haopeng-nlp/haopeng-nlp.github.io/_pages/about.md

 My current research interests focus on **large language models (LLMs)**.
-Specifically, I work on AI towards:
+Recently, I focus on AI towards:
-- Solving complex reasoning problems in a generalizable way; I believe that learning from experience (e.g., through **reinforcement learning**) and insights from **human cognition** are crucial towards this goal;
+- Solving complex reasoning problems in a generalizable and data-efficient way; I believe that learning from experience (e.g., through **reinforcement learning**) and insights from **human cognition** are crucial towards this goal;
 - Understanding and reasoning about the world **causally**;
 - Positively impacting society;
 - Advancing the frontier of human knowledge and contributing to **scientific discovery**, which I see as the ultimate demonstration of true generalization beyond the human knowledge they have been trained on.